 Being centrally located in Northern lower Michigan, Waltman Law PLLC can assist you with your bankruptcy filing in both the Eastern and Western Districts of Michigan.

-Chapter 7 – For individuals
+Chapter 7 – For Individuals and Dissolution of Businesses

 Generally completes within 4 months and applies to those who cannot afford to pay part of their income to their creditors.
 A trustee is appointed to review the petition and schedules and to sell any assets that are not exempt under applicable federal and state laws to pay your creditors.